Deviation Management

 - In the filter bar, open the All Statuses dropdown.

-- Select a status: Open, Under Review, Approved, or Rejected.
+- Select a status: Open, Under Review, Pending Approval, Approved, or Rejected.

 The table updates to show only deviations matching the selected status.